nickft/mipams-jpeg-systems/README.md

 This will produce the executable jars in all the submodules.

 ## Demo <a name="demo"></a>
-For detailed explanation on how to run each submodule separately visit the respective directory.
+In the "example" directory you can find a demo application which shows how to use the mipams library.
+For more information visit the "example" directory.

 ## Application structure and terminology <a name="spring"></a>